vedantterse/StonePapperScissor/README.md

 ## Contributions
-Feel free to contribute to this project by submitting issues or pull requests.
+Feel free to contribute to this project by submitting issues or pull requests. no need to ask for to be assigned for a issue , you can start contributing directly.

 ### Support
 If you encounter any issues or have questions, please open an issue on GitHub.